nmfs-fish-tools/nmfspalette/README.md

 ![](man/figures/default_plot-1.png)<!-- -->

-`scale_fill_nmfs` does not have a default and therefore requires a named argument for now, this is an example using the “crustacean” palette
+`scale_fill_nmfs()` does not have a default and therefore requires a named argument, this is an example using the “crustacean” palette:

 ``` r
 ggplot(faithfuld, aes(waiting, eruptions)) +